-Hollander's Complaint is nothing more than an ideological attack on elective, university-level courses based solely on his personal quarrel with the feminist views he believes that the professors and curricular materials espouse.
-Nothing he alleges constitutes actionable discrimination, and the suppression of free speech and academic freedom that he demands is flatly prohibited by the Constitution and laws of the United States.
+The Complaint in this case is nothing more than an ideological attack on elective, university-level courses based solely on the plaintiffs' personal quarrel with the ideas they believe are being taught.
+Nothing alleged constitutes actionable discrimination, and the suppression of free speech and academic freedom plaintiffs demand is flatly prohibited by the Constitution and laws of the United States.